 The Open Group's ArchiMate modeling language...

 IT4IT's documentation makes it clear that it is process agnostic...

-- Trademarks are not acronyms; they should not be spelled out or abbreviated.
+- Trademarks are not acronyms; they should not be spelled out, abbreviated, or used by themselves within parentheses or brackets.
 Always spell and capitalize the Trademarks exactly as they are shown in our Trademarks list above.